Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

-We now provide a brief overview of the main statistical techniques that we use to estimate the non-linearity parameter $\fnl$ from temperature and polarization CMB data, followed by a description of the dataset that will be used in our analysis.
+We now provide a brief overview of the main statistical techniques that we use to estimate the nonlinearity parameter $\fnl$ from temperature and polarization CMB data, followed by a description of the data set that will be used in our analysis.

-The CMB temperature and polarization fields are characterized using the multipoles of a spherical harmonic decomposition of the CMB maps
+The CMB temperature and polarization fields are characterized using the multipoles of a spherical harmonic decomposition of the CMB maps: